Skip to content

 10 of the Best Beaches in Italy for an Adventurous Summer Vacation

-You may love to start your trip in the north-western part of Italy by visiting one of the magical, authentic beaches in Italy, in Liguria Region, which is San Fruttuoso.
-It is one of the most beautiful beaches in Italy that lies precisely between Camogli and Portofino in the Province of Genoa.
-San Fruttuoso Beach is absolutely unique for its view and historical monuments.
+You may love to start your trip in the northwestern part of Italy by visiting one of the magical, authentic beaches in the Liguria Region, San Fruttuoso.
+It is one of the most beautiful beaches in Italy, lying precisely between Camogli and Portofino in the Province of Genoa.
+San Fruttuoso Beach is unique for its view and historical monuments.

 On the seashore lies the mediaeval abbey of San Fruttuoso, which contains tombs of ancient members of the noble Genoan Doria family.
 In addition, there is a bronze statue of the Christ of the Abyss lying under the sea at a depth of about 18 metres, which was placed in the sea in 1954 by the Costa family.
 So, it would be a fantastic adventure to dive and discover this historical monument.
-In brief, San Fruttuoso promises you a wonderful, relaxing experience on the pebbly shore under the sun with a splendid view before your eyes.
+In brief, San Fruttuoso promises a beautiful, relaxing experience on the pebbly shore under the sun with a splendid view.

 How to get to San Fruttuoso?

-San Fruttuoso beach can only be reached by boat or on foot.
-You can get there by taking a boat trip from Camogli, Portofino, Genoa and other coastal cities in Liguria.
-Otherwise, you will have to hike along a pedestrian path inside the Regional Park of Portofino until you reach the sea.
+San Fruttuoso Beach can only be reached by boat or on foot.
+You can get there by boat from Camogli, Portofino, Genoa, and other coastal cities in Liguria.
+Otherwise, you must hike along a pedestrian path inside the Regional Park of Portofino until you reach the sea.

 2. Spiaggia di Sansone, Elba Island

 You must not miss the island of Elba, Tuscany Region, on your trip to Italy.
-It is the biggest island in the Tuscan Archipelago and the third biggest one in all Italian islands.
-One of the must-go beaches in Elba is Spiaggia di Sansone in the central north of the island.
+It is the most oversized island in the Tuscan Archipelago and the third biggest in all Italian islands.
+One of the must-go beaches in Elba is Spiaggia di Sansone, in the central north of the island.
 Some regard Sansone to be the best of Elba’s beaches.

-Sansone Beach has a special beauty with its uniquely clear water and the smooth white pebbles mixed with the sand on the shore.
+Sansone Beach has a unique beauty with its clear water and the smooth white pebbles mixed with the sand on the shore.
 The beach is backed by steep, white cliffs that add to the spectacular view.
-The water is shallow, making it a good choice for swimming and snorkelling.
-While snorkelling, you will see brightly-coloured fish and rocks that you will definitely love.
+The shallow water makes it a good choice for swimming and snorkelling.
+While snorkelling, you will see brightly-coloured fish and rocks that you will love.

 How to get to Spiaggia di Sansone

 You can drive from Portoferraio following the road signs to Sansone Beach.
-At the Enfola-Viticcio junction, you will find a path that leads to Sorgente beach, which is a tiny beach next to Sansone.
+At the Enfola-Viticcio junction, you will find a path leading to Sorgente Beach, a tiny beach next to Sansone.
 Park the car and follow the path.
-Then, there will be a second path that will take you to a small hill between the two beaches.
-Go a little further along after the hill, and you will get to the beach of Sansone.
+Then, a second path will take you to a small hill between the two beaches.
+Go a little further along after the mountain, and you will get to the beach of Sansone.

 3. Marina di Campo, Elba Island

 Let’s now move to the south coast of Elba and visit its longest beach, Marina di Campo.
-It is stretching along the coast for about 1.4 kilometres, and it is perfect for families and friends to spend a day full of fun.
+It stretches along the coast for about 1.4 kilometres and is perfect for families and friends to spend a day full of fun.

-On Marina di Campo, you will definitely enjoy the peaceful, relaxing atmosphere with the charming view across the gulf.
-The sand is soft and golden, formed from the crumbling granite rocks of Monte Capanne over the years.
-The water is warm, clear and shallow, making it suitable for swimming and other aquatic activities.
-Take advantage of everything you can do there, such as kayaking, diving, sailing and windsurfing.
+Marina di Campo offers a peaceful, relaxing atmosphere and a charming view across the gulf.
+The sand is soft and golden, formed over the years from the crumbling granite rocks of Monte Capanne.
+The water is warm, clear, and shallow, suitable for swimming and other aquatic activities.
+Take advantage of everything you can do there, such as kayaking, diving, sailing, and windsurfing.

 10 of the Best Beaches in Italy for an Adventurous Summer Vacation